xiashtra/cactbot/docs/RaidbossGuide.md

 Unsurprisingly, for `netRegex` use the `NetRegexes` helper and for `regex` use the `Regexes` helper.

+When specifying multiple ability IDs for a `netRegex`, it is preferred to use the array syntax with the full IDs rather than using a regular expression, though many older trigger files still use regexes.
+That is, prefer `id: ["A5B6", "A5B7"]` over `id: "A5B[67]"` or `id: "(A5B6|A5B7)"`.

 `regex` and `netRegex` lines are auto-translated using the `timelineReplace` section.

 **condition: function(data, matches, output)**